fusioninventory/fusioninventory.github.io/documentation/documentation/faq.md

 ### On which platforms is the FusionInventory agent available?

-The agent is available on Windows, MacOS X, Linux, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD, AIX, Solaris, HP-UX.
+The agent is available on Windows, OS X, Linux, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD, AIX, Solaris, HP-UX.
 The agent shares the same codebase on all these platforms.